woodward54/airport-findr/README.md

 - Leaflet

 # Q & A
-How much time was spent developing it: 11 hours
+1. How much time was spent developing it: 11 hours
+2. How to use any features of the app that are not obvious.
+3. Ideas for improving your implementation to make the implementation “production ready”, if any.